SepehrNoey/Retina-Blood-Vessels-Segmentation-Using-Unet/README.md

 - **Training**: The model was trained for **100 epochs** on a Kaggle P100 GPU.

 ### Sample Results
+Three samples of the model output.
+The images from left to right are: input image, true mask, and predicted mask.

 ![01_test](https://github.com/user-attachments/assets/080a1bdc-39dd-4481-8f5b-95a3282d1412)
 ![02_test](https://github.com/user-attachments/assets/d8bcdb1f-665a-4b66-a57e-6e4b79f7e517)
 ![17_test](https://github.com/user-attachments/assets/f47dc233-b202-407e-a2ab-a684a3fcd10c)